karamsa/GreatSQL/README.md

 ### Evaluation

 We provide the code for the evaluation as a standalone script file in `evaluation/evaluation.py`.
-We integrated 3 metrics for the evaluation the Exact Match (EM) and the String Exact Match (SEM) and also we provide partial accuracies for evaluating the performance of the model.
+We integrated 3 metrics for the evaluation the Exact Match (EM) and the String Exact Match (SEM) (The SEM is not included in our paper) and also we provide partial accuracies for evaluating the performance of the model.
 Note that the EM metric is based on components matching and ignores the order of conditions.
 For more information on how EM is calculated please see in `evaluation/evaluation.py`.

 The evaluation script requires 3 parameters: